Skip to main content

 I'm concerned because <example: it's causing damage to my home / affecting my health / making my home unsafe>.

-I ask that the repairs be completed within <number of days>.
+I ask that you <what you want them to do> within <number of days>.

 Please respond in writing within 5 working days and tell me what you'll do to fix the problem.